 Cisco UCS is designed so that every server in our product line can connect and be managed as if it were part of the same single, unified system.
 In this sense, Cisco UCS is form-factor neutral, giving you more flexibility to choose the server that best meets your needs without the penalty of having to use a different management approach for each type of server (Figure 2).

 ● Cisco UCS X-Series Compute Nodes are part of the Cisco UCS X-Series Modular System with Intersight, designed from the beginning to be managed from the cloud.
 The system helps you respond at the speed and scale of your business by shaping resources to workloads with Cisco Intersight and delivering intelligent visualization, optimization, and orchestration to all your applications and infrastructure.
-It is designed to quickly adapt to the needs of modern, cloud-native applications with a platform that combines the density and efficiency of blade servers with the expandability of rack servers.
+It is designed to quickly adapt to the needs of modern, cloud-native and AI applications with a platform that combines the density and efficiency of blade servers with the expandability of rack servers.
 It simplifies your data center with readiness to embrace emerging technology without requiring forklift upgrades.
 Best of all, Intersight management enables a stream of new capabilities delivered as software as a service.

 ● Cisco UCS C-Series Rack Servers can integrate into Cisco UCS through Cisco UCS fabric interconnects or be used as standalone servers with Cisco or third-party switches.
 With world-record-setting performance for 2- and 4-socket servers, Cisco rack and storage servers can integrate into Cisco UCS through a single set of cables.
 These servers provide a wide range of I/O, memory, internal disk, Solid-State Disk (SSD) drive and NVMe storage device capacity, enabling you to easily match servers to workloads.